AzamAliCodes/minimal-blue-vscode-theme/README.md

 - Disables minimap character rendering and enables autohide to keep the editor clean.
 - Sets Prettier as the default formatter with format-on-save enabled.
 - Disables accessibility support for performance.
+- Enables word wrap so long lines automatically break to fit the editor width.
+-  Shiny Line Highlight: Enhances the active line highlight for better focus.

 #### 📜 Scrollbar Settings